 Timing Chip Requirements

-Your team captain must pick up the timing chip during Packet Pickup.
-Each team will be given one timing chip on a Velcro band that must be worn during the race.
+One team member must pick up the timing chip during Packet Pickup.
+Typically, each team is given one timing chip on a Velcro band that must be worn during the race, in addition to two non-chipped bibs with identical bib numbers.
 Runners should wear a sock under the band to protect the ankle from chaffing.
 Without a chip, your team’s time will not be recorded!

 Chips are nontransferable and must be worn only by the team members to whom it is assigned.
 If you drop out of the race, please notify a course official.
 You will be transported back to the stadium.
 DO NOT CROSS THE FINISH LINE.